 Heart rate monitoring also makes sense for serious runners, cyclists, and other athletes who are eager to optimize their aerobic fitness when training for athletic events.

-Do you really need an activity tracker?
+Do you really need an activity tracker or a fitness watch?
 Like you need air and water?
 Perhaps not.
 Will it help you on your journey?
 Most certainly yes.

 If you liked this post, don’t forget to share so that others can find it, too.